henry-thiongi/phase-4-serializing-associations/README.md

 end
 ```

-Rails is still using `DirectorSerializer` to render the JSON for the director,
+Rails is still using `DirectorSerializer` to render the JSON, but now
-but now `DirectorSerializer` is passing along the request for the director's
+`DirectorSerializer` is passing the data request along to the new, simplified
-movies to the new, simplified serializer.
+serializer.

 Now if you refresh the page, you should see the following: